 The Introduction to Aboriginal Cultural Safety workshops are conducted online via Zoom.
 All sessions are delivered by experienced Aboriginal and Torres Strait Islander facilitators, and are limited to a maximum of 20 participants.
-Each workshop is run is two separate parts of 2 hours each, one morning session and one afternoon session, run on the same day.
+Each workshop is run is in two separate parts of 2 hours each, one morning session and one afternoon session, within the same day.
 Both sessions must be completed in order for the attendee to receive a Certificate of Attendance.
 Certificates are emailed to eligible participants upon successful completion of the course.

 For further details on the training sessions, please refer to the VACCHO website

 - Health professionals in the fields listed below, who provide services full or part-time in the private or non-government primary health sector (e.g. general practice, private allied health practitioner or a non-government agency)